Venkatesh4049/household-services-application/README.md

    pip install -r requirements.txt
    ```

+3. **Configure the Database URI**:
+   - Open the `app.py` file located in the root directory.
+   - Find the line where the database URI is set (it will look something like this):
+     ```python
+     app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///your_database.db'
+     ```
+   - Update the path to point to your local database file.
+For example, if your database is located at `/path/to/your/database.db`, change the line to:
+     ```python
+     app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:////path/to/your/database.db'
+     ```

-3. Set up the SQLite database by running the following:
+4. Set up the SQLite database by running the following:

    ```bash
    flask db upgrade
    ```

-4. Run the application locally:
+5. Run the application locally:

    ```bash
    flask run